sususurt/Pravega_homework/README.md

 # Pravega Homework
-> A simple chat room based on pravega.
+> A simple chat room based on Pravega.

 Homework requirements:
 - (Basic)One to One Chat ✅